Steven Shapin: Research interests

 Shapin's early research dealt with institutional aspects of science in Scotland and England during the period of the Industrial Revolution and with the career of phrenology in connection with the social and political cleavages of early nineteenth-century Britain.
 From the early 1980s, he turned to questions concerning the Scientific Revolution and the conduct of experimental and observational science in the early modern period, and, from the early 2000s, he wrote about the nature of industrial and entrepreneurial science in modern America.
 More recently, Shapin has written about the history of food, taste, and the practices of subjectivity.
 While he was at the Edinburgh Science Studies Unit, Shapin was involved—with his colleagues the sociologist Barry Barnes and the philosopher David Bloor—in developing frameworks for the sociology of scientific knowledge and its application to concrete historical studies.

 Writing for general audiences

 Shapin has written over 50 extended essays for the London Review of Books—on science, medicine, technology, philosophy, biography, food, and taste—and he is a Contributing Editor of that paper.
 He has also published essays in The New Yorker, Harper's Magazine, and other general-interest outlets.

-His compact book on The Scientific Revolution, intended for a general readership, has been translated into 18 languages.
+Shapin's compact book on The Scientific Revolution, intended for a general readership, has been translated into 18 languages.

+"there is inevitably something of "us" in the stories we tell about the past.
+This is the historian's predicament, and it is foolish to think there is some method, however well intentioned, that can extricate us from this predicament."